Blue Meadows is a holistic approach to seagrass protection, regeneration and restoration at scale.

 The goal is to protect what we have, and over the longer-term restore what we have lost.

 A vital first step in our approach is our protection and regeneration programme.

 Defining the area for protection and regeneration.

 We will identify meadows where human activity is a major factor in its poor condition or decline, as well as meadows which are in good condition and have high carbon stores.

 Marking the Meadows.

 In partnership with Harbour Authorities, identified seagrass meadows will be marked with buoys to clearly define the area to water users.

 Providing alternative anchoring options.

 We will be installing low impact eco-moorings in partnership with Harbour Authorities.
 These will be used as an alternative to boats anchoring, removing a major cause of seagrass damage.
-(Link to eco-moorings page).
+(Find out more about eco-moorings).

 Getting everyone involved.